Import study data from CSV

 Import error as I import files because of how values are separated in the files.

 Excel may use the country setting on your computer to inform how to separate values when saving a CSV file (for example, comma separated values can be separated by other delimiters).
-If this is the case, you can get help from this article for PC and from this article from MAC to make sure your values are separated by commas when you save as CSV.
+If this is the case, you can get help from this article for PC and from this article for Mac to make sure your values are separated by commas when you save as CSV.

 Open the CSV file in Notepad to verify that the data is correctly separated by a comma.